tanboonjoon/main/docs/UserGuide.md

 --------------------- | :------------------|:-----------------
-taskForceDataFilePath | Use the `cd` command | The location of the data save file userPrefsFilePath   | A file path | The location of the user preferences file activeHoursFrom | 0000 to 2400 | The earliest hour that the freetime command would take into account activeHoursTo | 0000 to 2400 | The latest hour that the freetime command would take into account enableSudo | true or false | When enabled, you can perform the clear command and other commands for advanced users
+taskForceDataFilePath | Use the `cd` command | The location of the data save file userPrefsFilePath   | A file path | The location of the user preferences file activeHoursFrom | 0000 to 2400 | The earliest hour that the freetime command would take into account when computing your freetime activeHoursTo | 0000 to 2400 | The latest hour that the freetime command would take into account when computing your freetime enableSudo | true or false | When enabled, you can perform the clear command and other commands for advanced users